molee1354/simutils/docs/usage.md

 typedef double** matrix;
 ```

-Similar to the `vector`, the advantage of using a `matrix` instead of a `double**` is that a `matrix` carries along with it the size information, while still preserving the ability to be directly indexed with double square brackets.
+Similar to `vector`, the advantage of using a `matrix` instead of a `double**` is that a `matrix` carries along with it the size information, while still preserving the ability to be directly indexed with double square brackets.

 The `matrix` in `simutils` are *column-major* and *1-indexed*, similar to matrix implentations in programming languages like Matlab, Fortran, and Julia.